Skip to Main Content

 Secured loans

-Secured loans are similar to unsecured loans with one important difference.
+Secured loans are similar to unsecured loans but have one important difference.
 Secured loans require you to pledge collateral in exchange for the loan.
-The collateral must be an asset you own, such as a vehicle, your home, or a bank account.
+The collateral must be an asset you own, such as a vehicle, home, or bank account.

 If you don’t repay the loan as agreed, the lender can seize and sell your collateral to help pay off the outstanding loan amount.
 Secured loans are often easier to get because the collateral reduces the lender’s risk, but in doing so, it increases the risk for you.